rafyls/nand2tetris-projects/README.md

 **Project 6: Assembler**

 - Objective: Development of an assembler that translates programs written in Hack assembly language into Hack binary code.
 This version of the assembler assumes that the source assembly code is error-free.

+**Project 7: Virtual Machine I: Processing**

+- Objective: Implementation of a basic VM translator that translates the arithmetic-logical and push / pop commands of the VM language specified in the book into the Hack assembly language.
+This version of the VM translator assumes that the source VM code is error-free.